-According to the National Council on Compensation Insurance, the average cost of workers’ compensation claims for work-related injuries and illnesses in 2017 to 2018 was $41,003.
+According to the National Council on Compensation Insurance, the average cost of workers’ compensation claims for work-related injuries and illnesses from 2020 to 2021 was $41,757.
 Without workers’ compensation insurance, your company would be stuck footing these high costs.

 Editor‘s note: Looking for the right workers’ compensation insurance for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-Your HR staff, if present at or near the site of an injury, should administer first aid.
-If needed, your HR team should also send the employee to a doctor or hospital and reach out to the employee’s emergency contact.
+Your HR staff — if present at or near the site of an injury — should administer first aid.
+If necessary, your HR team should send the employee to a doctor or hospital and reach out to the employee’s emergency contact.

 Depending on your state, you may also need to file state workers’ comp board forms.

 With the previous steps complete, you can now file a formal workers’ comp claim with your insurance provider.
-Even if your employee completes the claim paperwork on their own, you and your HR team should file the claim on the employee’s behalf.
+Even if your employee completes the claims paperwork on their own, you and your HR team should file the claim on the employee’s behalf.

 Your HR staff should also regularly update your employee on the status of their claim and remind the employee when they should expect to hear from the insurance provider about medical concerns and wage replacement.

-If your provider approves your claim, your employee has two options: They can either accept the benefits offered, which typically include coverage for medical costs and lost wages, or negotiate for more money.
+If your provider approves your claim, your employee has two options.
+They can either accept the benefits offered, which typically include coverage for medical costs and lost wages, or negotiate for more money.
 Similarly, in the case of a denied claim, the employee can demand a review or approval.

 After your employee has tended to the injury or illness covered in their claim, they should return to work.
-Before doing so, they should notify both you and your insurance provider of their intended return date.
+Before doing so, they should notify you and your insurance provider of their intended return date.

-In some cases, your employee will be unable to return to work for an extended period, potentially meaning wage losses that are greater than their workers’ comp payout can cover.
+In some cases, your employee will be unable to return to work for an extended period, potentially meaning wage losses greater than their workers’ comp payout can cover.
 If so, you can try to extend the employee’s leave through FMLA, the Americans with Disabilities Act or company policy provisions.